-The security market has become so saturated that it’s difficult to navigate the plethora of products and services in order to make a smart decision about who and what should be trusted to protect your most important asset--your company data.
-However, choosing an MSSP can also be daunting, because the selection process is about more than just the features of a given cybersecurity product or solution.
+Today’s threat landscape is a highly asymmetric battlefield that heavily favors the attacker.
+To survive, most organizations need security partners with a comprehensive solution set including advanced machine learning as well as incident response plans backed by 24/7 continuous monitoring.
+But the security services market has become so saturated that it can be difficult to decide who should be trusted to protect your most important asset–your company data.
+Choosing an MSSP can also be daunting, because the selection process is about more than just the features of a given cybersecurity solution.
 It’s a contract to deliver services over a number of years, and once selected, you’re committed to learn to work with your MSSP.

 While most enterprises are familiar with managed security services that provide 24/7 monitoring and distill masses of security system log (syslog) alerts down to a small number of action items and follow-up tasks for IT teams, many professionals are still familiarizing themselves with managed detection and response services (MDR).
 MDR expands the scope of security monitoring services by helping customers not just identify the top-priority alerts but also respond to them, taking real action.

 MDR is advantageous for one simple reason–it helps enterprises cover more ground.
 While it is perhaps obvious, it deserves the call out: It covers detection and response, driving to incident resolution.
 Instead of budget battling between investments in detection, prevention, and response, MDR covers it all.
 You have both detection and response capabilities within the service and technology suite.